 Would I be considered a Democrat or Republican?

-We put together this little quiz to help you find out to which party your values most align.
+We've provided links to help you to determine to which party you most align.

 Where do I learn about the judges?